-The ESG score will be available for at least 90% (in weight) of the long invested pocket (i.e. Equities, Corporate and Sovereign bonds, single name FDIs, money market instruments).
-The 10% tolerance (companies/assets with no ESG score) will be but not exclusively used to, among others, IPOs.
+The ESG score will be available for at least 90% (in weight) of the long invested pocket (i.e. equities, corporate and sovereign bonds, long single name FDIs, money market instruments).
+The 10% tolerance (companies/assets with no ESG score) will be but not exclusively used for, among others, IPOs.
 Other instruments and products such as index FDIs, UCITS and Other UCIs, or equity basket swaps, are excluded from the calculation perimeter.
 The section below presents the approach declined by asset class eligible to ESG scoring.